Rippling/OpenAPIDocs/docs/a-Introduction.md

 ## Customers

-Rippling customers can use their API keys in order to access on the Rippling platform on their organization's behalf.
+Rippling customers use their API keys in order to access the Rippling platform on their organization's behalf.

-If you're a Rippling customer, please see the Customer Guide on building with Rippling.
+If you're a Rippling customer, please see the [Customer Guide](https://rippling.stoplight.io/docs/rippling-api/docs/c-Customers.md) on building with Rippling.

-## Authentication